-CD-2 The CD-2 focuses on the redistribution of density into corridors, which can also restrain vehicle traffic within the compact communities and preserve more green space for walking.
-Like in CD-1, some existing First, the compactness and green space analyses arterials were utilized in the plan
+The CD-2 focuses on the redistribution of density into corridors, which can also restrain vehicle traffic within the compact communities and preserve more green space for walking.
+Like in CD-1, some existing arterials were utilized in the plan.

-CD-3 The CD-3 focuses on arranging vehicle traffic and pedestrian flow onto two separate layers so as to design for a walking-only garden community.
+The CD-3 focuses on arranging vehicle traffic and pedestrian flow onto two separate layers so as to design for a walking-only garden community.

 As stated previously, the three design investigations came together to develop an initial proposed design that was presented at the beginning of the Tokyo Workshop.
-This design was named CD-M and was the first to undergo quantitative analysis for mobility and land use decision-making.
-During and after the Tokyo Workshop, the CD-M design was redeveloped into the final proposed design, CD-F. CD-F also underwent quantitative analysis for mobility and land use decision-making.
-The following sections describe the land use, walkability, and travel demand modeling analyses that were completed to effectively analyze the mobility performance of the proposed designs. for land use decisions on CD-F are described.
-Compactness Analysis Compact development refers to the development utilizing land efficiently through creative and intensive site, neighborhood, and district designs.
+This design was named CD-M and was the first to undergo quantative analysis for mobility and land use decision-making.
+During and after the Tokyo Workshop, the CD-M design was redeveloped into the final proposed design, CD-F. CD-F also underwent quanative analysis for mobility and land use decision-making.

+The following sections describe the land use, walkability, and travel demand modeling analyses that were completed to effectively analyze the mobility performance of the proposed designs.
+First, the compactness and greenspace analyses for land use decisions on CD-F are described,

+Compactness Analysis

+Compact development refers to the development utilizing land efficiently through creative and intensive site, neighborhood, and district designs.
 Density relates to compactness and promotes more effective use of all mobility modes and urban systems.
 Compactness in design is likely an attribute that could positively impact energy usage as well.

 The proposed CD-F design has 12 or more dwelling units per acre also and 0.80 or higher floor-area ratio (FAR), for all structures within 800 meters of Urawa Misono Station, promoting shorter and fewer trips, reducing vehicle miles traveled, and creating greater connectivity throughout the site.

 Figure 23.
 Compactness Analysis for CD-F

 Green Space Analysis

-Green space, in this context, refers to urban open space in the study area that is utilized for parks and other open areas.
+Greenspace, in this analyses context, refers to urban open space in the study area that is utilized for parks and other open areas.
 The landscape of urban open spaces can range from playing field to highly maintained environments to relatively natural landscapes.
 The proposed green central promenade is a significant green space in the CD-F design that impacts the compact environment around it.
-The proposed redistribution of water retention into

-study area.
+The proposed redistribition of water retention into a more natural environment is also considered a significant green space piece of the proposed design.
+Green Space is considered in the mobility analyses because is can have implications toward making an urban environment more walkable, and more aesteically-pleasing to influence residents and visitors to do more walking.
+Additionally, the green promenade is directly related to better mobility in the study area because it creates new connections across the Saitama Railway yard and maitemance facility and to Saitama Stadium.